 Take a look at the things you’ve already created and see what you can use.

 For instance, if you created a video of yourself giving advice on x, y, z, you can take that video and pull out at least one 15-30 second clip that you could share on social media.

-I do a lot of Periscopes (live broadcasting) and when I’m done I save the broadcast to my device.
-I then upload it to my computer, open iMovie (on a Mac) and can pull a handful of short clips from a 5-10 minute live video.
+I do a lot of live broadcasting and when I’m done I save the broadcast and then upload it to my computer, open iMovie (on a Mac) and can pull a handful of short clips from a 5-10 minute live video.
 You can upload clips directly to Facebook, Twitter, Instagram or wherever else you need them to go.

 Note: It’s better to upload posts, but more importantly videos, directly through the social network channel you are on vs. scheduling them (I’ll cover that next).

 Need help producing creative posts?
 Check out Canva and Adobe Spark – two of my favorite sites/apps to use for designing posts.
 Don’t forget, you can even use Instagram for those times you just want to add a filter to your image.
 Just put your device in “airplane” mode so it doesn’t upload it to your Instagram feed and it will save the edited image to your device.

 You’ve chosen your social networking platforms, scheduled time to engage, and have figured out what you will post.

 As I mentioned, you want to post directly on Facebook, Instagram or Twitter as much as possible.
 However, we all have busy lives and it’s hard to do that all the time so we have to rely on scheduling apps such as Hootsuite and Buffer.
 I use (and highly recommend) Buffer as it has a clean interface, is easy to use, ties into the iPhone share options nicely, and covers most of the major social media networks.